How Much Does It Cost to Develop an Apple Reality Pro App?

 Heart is an inclusive digital guide that helps deaf people have a rich learning experience.
 Source: Heart at nomtek labs

-Steps to Build an Apple Reality Pro App
+Steps to Build an Apple Vision Pro App

 Depending on the application type and project stage, the exact steps may vary.
 The below is a short overview of the steps for AR app development from scratch in a lean and MVP-oriented approach.